daniel-guggenheim/automatic-tumor-detection/README.md

-# Automatic Tumor Detection
-This project describes from start to finish a machine learning project that was done during my work at the Lausanne University Hospital (Unisanté) to classify cancer-related lab reports.
-The company gracefully accepted that I published it here.
+# ML-Driven Lab Report Classification for Cancer Detection at Lausanne University Hospital

+This project is an end-to-end machine learning solution developed at Lausanne University Hospital (Unisanté) to automate the classification of approximately 100,000 annual pathology reports.
+This initiative aimed to automate the classification of these reports, distinguishing between reports of interest (indicative of malignancy) and those that are not (benign or non-tumor).
+Employing machine learning was crucial due to the unstructured nature of pathology reports, which are free-text documents written by physicians.

+With Unisanté's permission, I'm sharing the insights and methodology here.

 **Table of Contents:**